Lucius Volumnius Flamma Violens

 Lucius Volumnius Flamma Violens was a consul of the Roman Republic twice, in 307 BC and 296 BC, a novus homo ("new man"), the first of his plebeian gens to attain the consulship.
 Volumnius served in both his consulships with the patrician Appius Claudius Caecus.
 He took an active role in leading Roman forces during the Third Samnite War.

 Background

 According to Roman tradition, membership of the Roman Senate, the city's magistracies, the offices of consul and various religious positions were restricted to patricians.
 Volumnius was a beneficiary of the Conflict of the Orders, when, during a 200-year struggle, plebeians gradually gained political equality and the right to hold all such offices.
-The Lex Licinia Sextia of 367 BC had restored the consulship and sought to reserve one of the two consular offices for a plebeian, but in practice this failed to happen until the first election of Volumnius in 307.
+The Lex Licinia Sextia of 367 BC had restored the consulship after a brief period of anarchy and sought to reserve one of the two consular offices for a plebeian.
 The Conflict of the Orders was finally resolved in 287 BC, when plebeians gained political equality.